lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 This works by setting a threshold for determining conserved amino acid residues first.
 The second threshold determines how much of these conserved sites must be present in any sequence of the dataset.
 When done well, the major conserved regions are present in the vast majority of sequences and the horizontal banding is absent (+@fig:fig7_align_trimprank C vs. +@fig:fig7_align_trimprank D).
-In the section on 2 OGD phylogeny, we demonstrate a visual exploration to summarise the behaviour of these parameters for the alignments shown in panels C & D of +@fig:fig7_align_trimprank.
+In the section on 2 OGD phylogeny, we demonstrate a visual exploration to summarise the behaviour of these parameters for the MSAs shown in panels C & D of +@fig:fig7_align_trimprank.

 To our knowledge there are no online tools that achieve a similar finesse of filtering MSAs as trimAL does.
 When restricted to online tools, the column occupancy filter in the online version of MAFFT is an obvious and convenient choice.